Venue Coordinator vs

 (Nothing against venue coordinators-we love them and they’ve helped us out a lot before!)
 If they tell you they can handle things on the day of your wedding, it’s true- they can, but it’s only within a certain scope.
-And so, since we're kind of the people who say things about planning weddings that not many others will, let’s chat a little more about this…
+And so, since we're the kind of the people who say things about planning weddings that not many others will, let’s chat a little more about this…

 A venue coordinators first priority (because it's their job!) is to look out for the venue’s best interests.
-A wedding coordinators first priority is looking out for YOUR best interests.
-The venue coordinator deals with everything having to do with the venue - cleanliness, bathrooms, adherence to policies & rules etc. A wedding coordinator will deal with aspects of the venue that pertain to you and will make sure everything is to your specifications.
+A wedding planners first priority is looking out for YOUR best interests.
+The venue coordinator deals with everything having to do with the venue - cleanliness, bathrooms, adherence to policies & rules etc. A wedding planner will deal with aspects of the venue that pertain to you and will make sure everything is to your specifications.

-A wedding coordinator stays by your side throughout the day and night.
+A wedding planner stays by your side throughout the day and night.
 They are there to tell you when things will be occurring throughout the night, such as the cake cutting, bouquet toss, toasts, etc.

 A venue coordinator might stay until the meal is served, and the majority of the time, leaves or simply disappears after.
 Some may stay until the cake is cut and served.

 He or she will not be by your side throughout the day or night.
 Although the venue coordinator will do their best to keep you happy, he or she will not be helping if your bustle breaks, making sure the DJ plays the right song at the right time or having the caterer fix a problem with the food.

 A wedding planner contacts your vendors before your wedding to make sure everyone is confirmed and knows what time they will be arriving and handle any issues with menus, payments etc. A venue coordinator will want to know who your vendors are but will not deal with vendor issues!